 At Social Finance we are fundamentally dedicated to realigning social and economic systems to enable people of all identities and experiences to thrive.
-To achieve our mission, we must acknowledge and address the inequality, oppression, and racism that has long existed within our society.
+To achieve our mission, we must acknowledge and address the inequality and racism that have long existed within our society.
 Simply put, we believe that a deep and enduring commitment to diversity, equity, and inclusion is critical to realizing a richer, more just world.
-As we act on our commitments, we welcome all views and beliefs that lead people to work with us in good faith to end racial disparities and inequality more broadly.
+As we act on our commitments, we welcome all views and beliefs that lead people to work with us in good faith to end disparities and inequality more broadly.

 We believe our DEI efforts must address both how we operate internally as an organization, and how we operate externally through our work.
 DEI has to be part of both who we are and what we do.